autonomouslogic/eve-esi-proxy/Readme.md

 [![CodeClimate Maintainability](https://api.codeclimate.com/v1/badges/a71c017cbcce32d7a595/maintainability)](https://codeclimate.com/github/autonomouslogic/eve-esi-proxy/maintainability)

 The ESI API is a great resource, but can be difficult to work with.
-The feature-list below are all things you have to be acutely aware of.
+The features below are all things you have to be acutely aware of.
 With CCP being trigger-happy about banning IPs from accessing the API, using this proxy will let you get on with writing your application and not worry about the minutiae of ESI lore.